int-brain-lab/iblvideo/README.md

 ```
 ## Releasing a new version (for devs)

 We use semantic versioning MAJOR.MINOR.PATCH.
 If you update the version, see below for what to adapt.
-Afterwards, tag the new version on Github.

 ### Any version update
 Update the version in
 ```
 iblvideo/iblvideo/__init__.py
 ```
+Afterwards, tag the new version on Github.

 ### Update MINOR or MAJOR
-The version of weights and test data are synchronized with the MAJOR.MINOR version of this code.
-In addition to updating the version you have to upload two new zip files to FlatIron (note that the patch version is not included in the name):
+The version of DLC weights and DLC test data are synchronized with the MAJOR.MINOR version of this code.

+If you update any of the DLC weights, you also need to update the MINOR version of the code and the DLC test data, and vice versa.
+To update the test data, run dlc with new weights on the test inputs.
+Then upload the weights and the DLC test data folder (inputs and outputs) to FlatIron as zip files (note that the patch version is not included in the name):
 ```
 /resources/dlc/weights_v{MAJOR}.{MINOR}.zip
-/integration/dlc/test_data/test_data_v{MAJOR}.{MINOR}.zip
+/integration/dlc/test_data/dlc_test_data_v{MAJOR}.{MINOR}.zip
 ```